securityfirst/tent-content/contents_en/information/managing-information/beginner/assessment-questions.md

 [Title]: # (Assessment questions)
 [Order]: # (2)

-# Assessment questions

-When carrying out an assessment, there are five main questions you should ask yourself:

 ## 1. What do you want to protect?

-What information could put you, your work or others at risk if were public?
-This is often the kind of information kept in your emails, contact lists, messages and files.
-It might relate to a specific sensitive campaign you are working on.
+What information could leave you or others vulnerable if it were in the wrong hands?
+Where do you keep it?

+* Email accounts?
+* Contact lists?
+* Messages?
+* Files?
+* Where else?

 ## 2. Who do you want to protect it from?

-This could be any person or entity that poses a threat against an your or your work, also known as an adversary.
-Think about who would have a motive in reading or deleting your information or disrupting your work.
-Examples could be a government, a company you are exposing, your boss, or a hacker.
+Which person or entity poses a threat to you or your work?
+Who has a motive to read or destroy the information you want to protect?

+* A government?
+* A company?
+* Your boss?
+* A hacker?
+* Who else?

+This is your adversary.

 ## 3. How likely is it that you will need to protect it?

+A threat is a bad thing that can happen.
+Risk is the likelihood that the threat will occur.
+This question calculates risk.

+* Is it likely that your adversary will attack your information?
+* Has it happened before?
+* Has it happened to someone like you?
+* What is your adversary capable of?

-It is important to distinguish between threats and risks.
-While a threat is a bad thing that can happen, risk is the likelihood that the threat will occur.
-Calculating risk means figuring out the chance that a threat might actually occur - how likely is it that a threat would be carried out?
-You also need to think about the capability of potential attackers.
-For example, your mobile phone provider has access to all of your phone records and therefore has the capability to use or share that data.
-A hacker on an open Wi-Fi network can access your unencrypted communications.
+For example, your mobile phone provider may access your phone records.
+A hacker on an open Wi-Fi network may access your unencrypted communications.
 A government might have stronger capabilities.

 ## 4. How bad are the consequences if you fail?

+Consequences vary according to the motives of the adversary.

-The motives of adversaries differ widely, as do their attacks.
-A company trying to prevent the spread of a video showing their illegal activity may simply want to delete the video, whereas a government may wish to gain access to the names/details of activists it sees as a threat to the state in order to arrest or harass them.
+A company accused of wrongdoing may want to delete the evidence.
+Government officials may seek to arrest or harass an opponent.

-## 5. How much trouble are you willing to go through in order to try to prevent those?
+## 5. How much trouble will it take to protect it?

-This means figuring out which threats you are going to take seriously, and which may be too rare or too harmless (or too difficult to combat) to worry about.
-Many people find certain threats unacceptable no matter what the risk, because the presence of the threat at any likelihood is not worth the cost.
-In other cases, people disregard high risks because they don't view the threat as a problem.
+Some threats are rare or harmless.
+Some are easier to prevent than others.
+Some people find certain threats unacceptable no matter what the risk.

+Which threats you are going to take seriously?